California governor outlines $12 billion deficit and freeze on immigrant health program access

 Newsom announced the deficit and his plans to cover it Wednesday as he outlined his nearly $322 billion state spending plan for the upcoming fiscal year.

-Beyond higher-than-expected Medicaid spending, Newsom said the deficit is due to broad economic uncertainty, including ever-changing federal tariff policies and a volatile stock market.
+Beyond higher-than-expected Medicaid spending, Newsom blamed broad economic uncertainty, including federal tariff policies and a volatile stock market.
 California relies heavily on revenue from a tax on capital gains.

-Newsom, a Democrat, kicked off his budget presentation by highlighting California's contributions to the U.S. and world economy and blaming President Donald Trump's economic policies, which he said could reduce state revenues by $16 billion in the coming years.
+Newsom, a Democrat, highlighted California's contributions to the U.S. and world economy and said President Donald Trump's economic policies could reduce state revenues by $16 billion in the coming years.

 “California is under assault,” he said.
 “We have a president that's been reckless in terms of assaulting those growth engines.”